ohiofi/code-u-level-2/README.md

 1948, engineer/mathematician Claude Shannon publishes a paper titled "The Mathematical Theory of Communication" which proposes the first n-gram language models based on Markov’s work.[^1]

-1948, the vice president of Ford Motor Company coins the term “automation”

 ### MARKOV VOCAB